If you’re new to blogging you’ve probably heard that it’s necessary to target certain cannabis keywords.

 Based on all this, it is possible to rank for numerous cannabis keywords as long as they are related.

 I would never suggest trying to rank for unrelated keywords.
 Instead, it is much better to write 2 or 3 different copies and promote each one of them separately.

 Do you consider clouds when writing your content?
-How many keywords do you try to target per copy?
+How many cannabis keywords do you try to target per article?
 Share it in the comment section below!